amirieb/RbF/README.md

 paradigms, edit/comment out lines 101-107.

 https://scholar.harvard.edu/hadi/RbF
-Please see the above address for most recent update on RbF.
+Please see the above address for most recent updates on RbF.

 # How to Use
 python rbf.py

-rbf.py is a sample code in which you could load your data (lines 47-56), design your favorite network architecture (lines 61-67), and choose the type of training paradigm you'd like to use (lines 77-83 for standard training and lines 88-96 for Rbf).
-If you are using only one of these training paradigms, edit/comment out lines 101-107.

 ### Parameters
 **kern**: type of kernel function, it could be any kernel in ['gau', 'lap', 'lin', 'cos', 'qua', 'sec'] which represent gaussian, laplace, linear, cosine, quadratic, and secant functions respectively